Missouri, South Carolina Face Deadlines To Approve Sports Betting

 Missouri Legislative Session Enters Final Days

 In Missouri, legislators have expressed optimism that the House and Senate can compromise on a bill to send to Republican Gov. Mike Parson for his consideration.
-The governor has said he supports sports betting.
+The governor has said he supports Missouri sports betting.

-With his signature, bettors would be allowed to wager legally on athletic events at sports venues, such as Arrowhead Stadium in Kansas City, and the state’s 13 casinos.
+With his signature, bettors would be allowed to wager legally on athletic events at sports venues, such as Arrowhead Stadium in Kansas City and the state’s 13 casinos.

 Legislators have until next Friday to work out things.
 The legislative session ends May 13 at midnight.